+Prepaid mortgage insurance premiums.
+If you paid premiums that are allocable to periods after 2009, you must allocate them over the shorter of:

+- The stated term of the mortgage, or - 84 months, beginning with the month the insurance was obtained.

-Special rules for prepaid mortgage insurance.
-If you paid premiums for qualified mortgage insurance that are properly allocable to periods after the close of the taxable year, such premiums are treated as paid in the period to which they are allocated.
-No deduction is allowed for the unamortized balance if the mortgage is satisfied before its term.
-The two preceding sentences do not apply to qualified mortgage insurance provided by the Department of Veterans Affairs or Rural Housing Service.
+The premiums are treated as paid in the year to which they were allocated.
+If the mortgage is satisfied before its term, no deduction is allowed for the unamortized balance.
+See Pub.
+936 for details.

+Exception for certain mortgage insurance.
+The allocation rules, explained above, do not apply to qualified mortgage insurance provided by the Department of Veterans Affairs or Rural Housing Service.